 At large industrial farms, the pursuit of high-yielding varieties often comes at the expense of nutritional quality.
 Production methods that deplete the soil health tend to yield crops with lower nutritional content.
 Additionally, supermarket fruits and vegetables can spend 7-14 days in transit, and the vitamin content of produce that has been picked early and forced to ripen during transport is often lower than that which ripens right on the plant.
-And prepared, pre-chopped produce in supermarkets loses protection against nutrient loss when the skin is removed.
+Prepared, pre-chopped produce in supermarkets loses protection against nutrient loss when the skin is removed.

 Many local farmers also raise their animals on pasture.
 In comparison to conventionally raised proteins, pastured meats, poultry, and eggs are nutrient dense.
 They are lower in total fat, and possess a more natural balance of omega-6 to omega-3 fatty acids, along with higher levels of conjugated linoleic acids, all of which reduce the risk of chronic disease.